-There are many popular Christian songs for weddings, too, including How Great Thou Art by Carrie Underwood, I Choose You by Ryan Darling, The Prayer by Andrea Bocelli and Celine Dion, and When I Say I Do by Matthew West.
+Looking for something more modern?
+Here’s a playlist I created that you might love!
 When you pick a Christian wedding song for your ceremony, find one that speaks to both of you as a couple and honors your faith, too.

-Weddings are always such a joyful occasion; that’s why I can’t get enough of them!
-And seeing a couple come together to celebrate their love in front of everyone they love is truly remarkable.
-I love capturing the essence of the day and Christian wedding traditions can help ensure the couple’s faith is a part of their story.
-After all, what a blessing to have found one another!
+Weddings are always such a joyful occasion – I can’t get enough of them!
+And seeing a couple come together to celebrate their love and commitment to the Lord in front of everyone they love is truly remarkable.
+I love capturing the essence of the day and Christian wedding traditions can help ensure your relationship with the Lord is part of your wedding day story.

-If you’d like to talk more about Christian wedding photography ideas, I’d love to connect with you.
+I’d love to connect with you if you’d like to talk more about Christian wedding photography ideas.